-Henkel is strongly committed to corporate governance and corporate compliance on both a local and global level.
-Responsible management processes as well as to comply with many different legal requirements and cultural conventions are a cornerstone to be successful in our international markets.
+Henkel is strongly committed to Corporate Governance and Corporate Compliance on both a local and global level.
+Responsible management processes, compliance with many different legal requirements, and cultural sensitivity are cornerstones to being successful in our international markets.

-As a company that operates in an ethically and legally correct manner, Henkel’s image and reputation is inseparable from the appropriate conduct of each of its employees.
-Henkel employees are expected to respect laws and standards, avoid conflicts of interest, and show consideration and appreciation for the local customs, traditions and social behaviors of the various countries and cultures in which Henkel conducts business.
+As a company that strives to operate ethically in all our activities, our image and reputation is inseparable from the appropriate conduct of each of its employees.
+Henkel employees are expected to respect laws and standards, avoid conflicts of interest, and show consideration and appreciation for local customs, traditions, and social behaviors of the various countries and cultures in which Henkel conducts business.
 Henkel does not take ethical shortcuts.
 Improper conduct is never in Henkel’s interest and violations are not tolerated.
 Compliance is an integral component of Henkel’s business processes.

-The compliance organization acts at the three levels: “Prevention”, “Detection” and “Reaction”.
+The compliance organization acts on the three levels: “Prevention,” “Detection,” and “Reaction.”
 It manages group-wide compliance activities, coordinates training courses, oversees fulfillment of both internal and external regulations, and supports the development and implementation of globally binding internal standards.

 Compliance topics are regularly reported, discussed, and aligned with the Management Board, the Audit Committee of the Supervisory Board, the Shareholders’ Committee, and multiple other bodies on corporate and local levels.

-Corporate Audit’s purpose is to independently & objectively evaluate and improve Henkel’s governance, processes and controls.
+Corporate Audit’s purpose is to independently and objectively evaluate and improve Henkel’s governance, processes, and controls.

-Regular audits at our production and administration sites and, increasingly, at our subcontractors and logistics centers to verify compliance with our codes and standards are carried out.
-The audits are our key instrument for identifying risks and potential improvements.
-World wide audits in the areas of purchasing, sales, marketing, finance, IT, human resources, supply chain, operations as well as in safety, health and environment (SHE) are conducted.
+Regular audits at our production and administration sites and, increasingly, at our subcontractors and logistics centers are carried out to verify compliance with our codes and standards.
+The audits are our key instruments for identifying risks and potential improvements.
+Worldwide audits in the areas of purchasing, sales, marketing, finance, IT, human resources, supply chain, operations, as well as in safety, health, and environment (SHE) are conducted.